 I installed a living room in the exhibition space at Kunstarkaden Munich and used it as a film set.
 The finished film was then shown on the living room TV at the exhibition.
 Visitors could watch the actors go through time and space, fall out of it and play with natural forces.
 The film lets you wonder about so called “reality”.
 It ends with a live broadcast of the visitors sitting on the couch.

 In Fischseele (fish soul) I experiment with old traditions and rituals from the Alps region.
 Throwing a fish on the ceiling to see if it sticks, letting a candle run down the river, saying a prayer before going to bed nackedly, baking so called “key bread” to secure enough food supply the whole year.
 Everything has a meaning.
 The experiments move between superstition and religion, nowadays believe and entertainment.

-The rituals were filmed during an super+ ArtResidency at a cabin owned by Gut Oberkammerloh in Bavaria.
+The rituals were filmed during the AlmResidency at a cabin owned by Gut Oberkammerloh in Bavaria.

 Watch also the interview made for the programme “Volle Kanne” at ZDF.

 Second prize in the category Media Art at Fünf-Seen-Filmfestival 2017.